Ester R.A. Leutenberg and Dr. John J. Liptak

-This section will help participants examine how they accept, respect and value diversity in themselves and other people.
-Thought-provoking, user-friendly activity handouts will allow them to examine how they value diversity in professional and personal relationships.
+This section will help participants examine how they accept, respect, and value diversity in themselves and other people.
+Thought-provoking, user-friendly activity handouts will allow them to explore how they value diversity in professional and personal relationships.

 Section 3 –Intimacy

-This section will help participants gauge how they are demonstrating physical, intellectual and emotional intimacy in their relationships.
-Thought-provoking, user-friendly activity handouts will help participants to further develop intimacy skills to deepen existing and future relationships.
+This section will help participants gauge how they demonstrate physical, intellectual, and emotional intimacy in their relationships.
+Thought-provoking, user-friendly activity handouts will enable participants to develop intimacy skills to deepen existing and future relationships.

 Section 4 – Interactions